-Over the course of last few years, Amazon has done exceedingly well to enhance its market share in the ever-growing e-commerce industry.
-Owing to its exceptional seller-centric programs such as Fulfillment by Amazon (Amazon FBA) and Amazon Seller Fulfilled Prime, millions of merchants across the world have joined Amazon to reach out to a wider audience.
+Over the course of the last few years, Amazon has done exceedingly well to enhance its market share in the ever-growing e-commerce industry.
+Owing to its exceptional seller-centric programs such as Fulfillment by Amazon and Amazon Seller Fulfilled Prime, millions of merchants across the world have joined Amazon to reach out to a wider audience.
+This article will teach you what is FBA onsite? and how you can utilize that program as a seller?
+Every strategy you will read is battle tested.
 One such feature that has got everyone on their toes in 2018 is Amazon FBA Onsite.
 In fact, the success of these business solutions has prompted Amazon to develop and experiment with new logistical features for Amazon merchants to capitalize on.

 What Is FBA Onsite?

 FBA Onsite is a cost-effective solution that is beneficial to both – Amazon and its merchants.
 Yes, we realize that this one sentence alone does not answer your question.
 However, in order to truly understand Amazon FBA Onsite, we need to revisit a couple of topics that you may already be familiar with.